torproject/onionbalance/docs/tutorial.md

 !!! note

-    Multiple Onionbalance management servers can be run simultaneously with the same master private key and configuration file to provide redundancy.
+    Multiple Onionbalance management servers can be run simultaneously with the same main private key and configuration file to provide redundancy.

 ## Troubleshooting